br3ndonland/udacity-fsnd/README.md

 ## Computing environment

 Here are some suggestions for your computing environment.
 I use macOS, but these suggestions are easy to adapt for Linux or Windows.
-For full details on my personal setup, see my _[setup.md](https://github.com/br3ndonland/general/blob/master/setup.md)_ file on GitHub.
+For full details on my personal setup, see my _[dotfiles](https://github.com/br3ndonland/dotfiles)_ repo on GitHub.

 ### Keymapping